-1.0 Introduction.
+1 Introduction.
 The word Designer, as hereinafter used, shall mean Architect or Engineer.

-The Designer shall adhere to the following design criteria as appropriate:
+.1 The Designer shall adhere to the design criteria contained in this Appendix A as appropriate.

-- 1.1 The Designer shall adhere to all federal, state and local laws, codes and statutes relative to building design and construction.
-The University does not intend to list all pertinent laws, codes and statutes, but will outline below some relevant to design of University facilities along with other University design and construction requirements. - 1.2 Accessibility.
+.2 The Designer shall adhere to all federal, state and local laws, codes and statutes relative to building design and construction.
+The University does not intend to list all pertinent laws, codes and statutes, but will outline below some relevant to design of University facilities along with other University design and construction requirements.

+2 Accessibility.
 The entire design shall comply with Federal Section 504 Requirements of The Rehabilitation Act of 1973, the Americans with Disabilities Act (ADA), and the Maine Human Rights Act.
 The design of the project shall comply with the currently adopted ANSI Standard A117.1 and ADA Accessibility Guidelines for Buildings and Facilities.
 Under current State Law, the Designer must submit a certification of compliance with the State Accessibility Law prior to the project being advertised.